-Optimizing pages for speed can involve a range of different tasks, depending on what your test results were.
+Optimizing pages for speed can involve a range of different tasks which you need to keep track of, depending on what your test results were.
 Here are some examples of common strategies that can help you to speed up your pages:

 - Compress and resize images.
 Use of images is a critical part of encouraging customers to buy from you.
 High quality images help your customers to get as much of a feel for what they’re buying as is possible without physically handling the product.Better-quality images also tend to come in large file formats.
 The thing is that these larger file sizes also slowdown load speed.
 It’s important to resize and compress images to keep the file size small, without compromising on the quality of the image.
 Tools such as Picresize or TinyPNG are free and easy to use for compressing your images.